Persistent Storage

 Summit provides customers with their own database schema for persistent storage.
 This database is a CockroachDB hosted by Cockroach Labs on Amazon Web Services.

-You may of course also create any other tables you'd like using the Query event, as your user has permission to perform creative and destructive operations.
+You may of course also create any other tables you'd like using the Query event.

 Using key-value storage